Mark R. Hughes: Career

+False health claims lawsuit

 In the mid-1980s, Hughes was sued by the Food and Drug Administration, the California attorney general's office, and the state Department of Health, over what they said were false health claims about Herbalife products and the various schemes used to market them.
 Health agencies accused the company of violating labeling standards and using improper sales practices.

 Regulators contended that the company was making medicinal claims.
 Medicines are regulated by the F.D.A., while nutritional supplements are not.
 Some health experts doubted the efficacy of Herbalife products, saying that in some instances they relied too heavily on laxatives and caffeine.

 In March 1985, the California attorney general and the state Department of Health Services charged Hughes and Herbalife with making "untrue or misleading" product claims—primarily involving the caffeine content of some Herbalife products—and operating an "endless chain marketing scheme."

 Prompted by complaints alleging that Herbalife product users had suffered illness and death, a U.S. Senate subcommittee called Hughes before a hearing in May.
 Referring to a panel of nutrition experts who had criticized Herbalife in testimony the previous day, he asked the senators, "If they're such experts in weight loss, why were they so fat?"

-During the hearing, Hughes acknowledged that his own formal education stopped at the 9th grade.
-When asked during the hearing how he could be qualified to challenge leading medical experts, Hughes responded: "I defy anybody to be able to produce results as this company has."

-Hughes reached settlements with the regulatory agencies in 1986.
-To settle his problems with the state, Hughes agreed to pay $850,000.
+During the hearing, Hughes was questioned on his lack of formal education and qualifications to make health claims that dispute those of leading medical experts.
+He subsequently settled with the regulatory agencies in 1986 and was ordered to pay $850,000.
 At the time, the California attorney general, John Van De Kamp, was quoted in The Wall Street Journal as saying it was the "largest settlement ever attained from a health products company."